keelancook/lanyon/_posts/2020-11-18-created-in-gods-image.md.md

 ---

 ## Summary
-In Created in God’s Image, Anthony Hoekema sets out a full-formed doctrine of humanity concerning both its “nature and destiny” (7).
+In *Created in God’s Image*, Anthony Hoekema sets out a full-formed doctrine of humanity concerning both its “nature and destiny” (7).
 In order to do so, Hoekema engages the biblical material and interacts with relevant theories across a number of theological positions landing on a Reformed understanding of the doctrine.
 As with any doctrine of humanity, Hoekema’s is centrally concerned with the image of God.
 His view is composite, claiming that the image of God has both structural and functional dimensions.
 Hoekema demonstrates this understanding as it plays out in three relationships: (1) humans to God, (2) humans to other humans, and (3) humans to the rest of creation.
 As do others, he notes that the image is affected by the fall and by redemption essentially existing in four stages throughout history: (1) the pre-fall image, (2) the fallen image, (3) the renewed image, and ultimately (4) the perfected image.

 <!--more-->